ojonasson/loguru/README.md

 Build instructions:

-from the projects root directory: mkdir build cd build cmake .. -DCMAKE_INSTALL_PREFIX=.. -DCMAKE_BUILD_TYPE=Release && make install
+from the projects root directory ($LOGURU_DIR): mkdir build cd build cmake .. -DCMAKE_INSTALL_PREFIX=.. -DCMAKE_BUILD_TYPE=Release && make install

+This will install libloguru.a in $LOGURU_DIR/lib and a simple example (sst_example/sst_example.cpp) in $LOGURU_DIR/bin
+I recommend taking a quick look at sst_example/sst_example.cpp to see example usage.

 Below I have appended the readme from the forked repo: